Red Currant Jelly: Making, Uses, Benefits, Recipe

 Benefits Red Currants

-Red currants are rich in vitamin K that strengthens the bones and reduces the urinary excretion of calcium.
+Red currants are rich in vitamin K strengthen the bones and reduce the urinary excretion of calcium.
 Studies suggest that redcurrant fruit is antiscorbutic, diuretic, laxative, depurative, digestive, aperient, refrigerant, and sialagogue.
 Consuming a concoction of currants may help to relieve rheumatic symptoms.
 This berry is also used in poultices to relieve sprains or reduce the pain of dislocations.

 Read Next: Benefits Of Elderflower